sislam16/youtube-remake/README.md

   const API_KEY = "YOUR_ACTUAL_API_KEY"
   export default API_KEY
   ```
-  Then import your key as you would import anything else and as needed in your files.
+  Then import your key as you would import anything else and use it as needed in your files.

 ### API Endpoints
   * YouTube API root endpoint: `https://www.googleapis.com/youtube/v3`